blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/player_guide.md

 ![Korsarus City](https://raw.githubusercontent.com/blukatdevelopment/UnchainedWorlds/main/keeper_info/campaigns/korsarus/korsarus_city.png "Korsarus City")

+### Your name
+Follow this process and you'll get a proper Soot name.
+1. Think up words that describe your character's job or appearance.
+An older dairy farmer might have: cow, rain, bowl, and beard.
+2. Stick them together in one word.
+Example: Cowrainbowlbeard
+3. Strategically slice off some syllables.
+Coanboward
+4. Slice it into a first and last name.
+Coan Boward

 ### Your stat block
 To get you started quickly, don't worry about building a stat block.
 A stat block has been provided below.
 You can use Blubot's `/character update` command and use this stat block to create a character.
-You might want to change the name from "Fresh Meat", though.
+You'll want to change the name from "Fresh Meat", though.
 ```
 {
 "name": "Fresh Meat",